Biography

 Current Research:

 Dr. Harris’s current ethnographic research focuses on the therapeutic use of psychedelics, particularly the utilization of ibogaine for drug treatment in Mexico.
-Ibogaine is a naturally occurring psychoactive substance found in several plant species, most notably a rainforest shrub native to West Central Africa known as Tabernanthe iboga.
-It has been used for “addiction interruption,” as way to reduce or eliminate withdrawal symptoms and cravings for opiates, alcohol, and other drugs.
-Ibogaine has been illegal in the United States since the 1960s.
-Due to its illegality, numerous centers in Mexico have been established that cater to a primarily American clientele looking for drug treatment with ibogaine.
-Since 2015, Dr. Harris has examined the use of ibogaine in several such centers in Baja California, Mexico, to understand the experience of undergoing drug treatment with this substance as well as seeking out and receiving this alternative treatment outside of the United States.
+Ibogaine is a naturally occurring psychoactive substance found in several plant species, most notably a rainforest shrub native to West Central Africa, that is being used for “addiction interruption.”
+Due to ibogaine’s illegality in the United States, numerous centers in Mexico have been established that cater to a primarily American clientele looking for drug treatment with the psychedelic.
+Since 2015, Dr. Harris has examined the use of ibogaine in several such centers in Baja California, Mexico, to understand the experience of undergoing drug treatment with ibogaine as well as crossing an international border to receive this alternative treatment.

-Dr. Harris’s current collaborative research focuses on harm reduction programs in Florida.
-As part of UCF’s Harm Reduction Research Initiative and the Florida Harm Reduction Research Collaborative, she works with scholars from multiple fields, including anthropology, medicine, public health, and prevention science, to examine how syringe services programs, overdose prevention interventions, and other harm reduction programs are being implemented across the state.
+Dr. Harris’s current collaborative research focuses on polydrug use and harm reduction in the United States.
+As part of UCF’s Harm Reduction Research Initiative and Substance Use Policy Evaluation and Research (SUPER) Workgroup, she works with scholars from multiple fields, including anthropology, medicine, and public health, to study opioid and stimulant co-use and harm reduction implementation and policy across the country.

 Doctoral, Postdoctoral, and Other Research:

 In her doctoral dissertation, Dr. Harris researched drug use and the politics and practice of harm reduction in Argentina.
 Based on 16 months of ethnographic fieldwork in Buenos Aires and Rosario between 2006 and 2008, her dissertation traced how harm reduction was adopted and implemented by local non-governmental organizations and select government agencies since the mid-1990s.
-She illustrated how this public health model influences the ways in which drug use, drug users, and drug user health are understood and approached institutionally in contemporary Argentina.
+She illustrated how this public health model influences the ways in which drug use, people who use drugs, and health are understood and approached institutionally in contemporary Argentina.

-Additionally, she has conducted research on several other drug use-related topics, such as heroin injection and HIV/AIDS in Colombia, opiate addiction treatment programs in the San Francisco Bay Area, recreational gamma hydroxybutyrate (GHB) use in Northern California, prescription drug diversion in the eastern United States, and heroin use and recovery in Scotland.
+Additionally, she has conducted research on several other drug use-related topics, such as drug treatment access for college students in Florida, heroin injection and HIV/AIDS in Colombia, treatment with medications for opioid use disorder in the San Francisco Bay Area, and recreational gamma hydroxybutyrate (GHB) use in Northern California.